Karketu Dili F.C.: Inconsistent performances (2018–2020)

-2021-2025 becoming multi-time Timorese champions
+Becoming multi-time Timorese champions (2021–2025)

 In 2021, Karketu would win their second league title, being undefeated in a shortened six-game season and finishing three points ahead of Copa FFTL winners Lalenok United.
-The league would however not run in 2022, due to further difficulties following the COVID pandemic.
+The league would however not run in 2022, due to further difficulties following the COVID-19 pandemic.

-In 2023 with the return of the league, Karketu would defend their previous victory to win their third league title.
-Heading into the final match of the season, Karketu was in second place, two points behind league leaders Sport Laulara e Benfica.
+In 2023, with the return of the league, Karketu would defend their previous victory to win their third league title.
+Heading into the final match of the season, Karketu was in second place, two points behind league leaders SLB Laulara.
 Both teams were scheduled to play against each other on the final match day, with Karketu requiring a win in order to win the title.

-Prior to the match taking place however, SLB raised a dispute with the league due to five of their first team players being unavailable due to being called up to play for Timor-Leste U23 national team at the SEA games.
+Prior to the match taking place however, SLB Laulara raised a dispute with the league due to five of their first team players being unavailable due to being called up to play for Timor-Leste U23 national team at the SEA Games.
 SLB requested that the game either be postponed to a later date or be allowed to sign replacement players to reinforce their team, however the club claimed to never receive a response to their request from the Liga Futebol Timor-Leste governing body.
-In retaliation, SLB decided to not show up to the final match of the season against Karketu, leading to the match being forfeited and awarding Karketu Dili the title.
+In retaliation, SLB Laulara decided to not show up to the final match of the season against Karketu Dili, leading to the match being forfeited and awarding Karketu Dili the title.

 In 2024, the Liga Futebol Timor-Leste again did not run, with it being announced that it would be replaced again by the Copa FFTL.
 After the competition had been announced however multiple teams were reported as disagreeing with the FFTL's organisation of the tournament, noting that there was a lack of any formal consultation between clubs and the football federation taking place before the competition was announced.
 Karketu Dili initially showed support to the federation, expressing support in the cup, however later decided to not compete alongside the majority of Premier and Segunda division sides.

 In 2025, led by manager Bernard Taye, Karketu won their fourth Primeira division title.
-The team lost only one match across the season and finished three points ahead of second-place finisher Emmanual FC, despite Emmanual FC ending the season undefeated.
+The team lost only one match across the season and finished three points ahead of second-place finisher Emmanuel, despite Emmanuel ending the season undefeated.